Granite Exporter Of Essentials + Exotics

 A high grade metamorphic rock.
 Gneiss is medium to coarse-grained and may contain abundant quartz and feldspar, which some petrographers regard as essential components.
 The banding is usually due to the presence of differing proportions of minerals in the various bands; dark and light bands may alternate because of the separation of mafic (dark) and felsic (light) minerals.
 Banding can also be caused by differing grain sizes of the same minerals.
 The mineralogy of a particular gneiss is a result of the complex interaction of original rock composition, pressure and temperature of metamorphism, and the addition or loss of components.

 This is a medium-sized granite quarry yielding several, selectable, grades of granite with blocks suitable for gangsaw size down to economical tile-sized and monument blocks.
-Extraction commenced in the late 1980s.
+Extraction commenced in the 1980s.
 For commercial projects it is important to ensure that blocks are selected from the same quarry face.

 Rough blocks are usually exported by Break Bulk however intermodal containerisation is available at extra cost.
 Finished products are packed into sea-worthy wooden crates and loaded into containers.